sotvokun/hugo-whitepaper/README.md

 ## Changelog
 - [2019-06-18] Using the pipe to process the `scss` files.
 Don't need sassc anymore. **update to 1.0**
 - [2020-09-27] Fix monospace display in Firefox on Windows.
+- [2020-11-17] Switch the place of tag and category in list page.

 ## Usage
 1. Use `git clone` to install the theme into Hugo theme folder.